Maya Chinchilla: Background and education

 Maya Chinchilla was born in Long Beach, California to an immigrant family with Guatemalan roots.
 Her mother, sociologist Dr. Norma Chinchilla and her father founded the Guatemala Information Center (GIC).
+Chinchilla's family such as her mother grew up noting the invisibility that many non-Mexican Latinos face in the United States, and how many end up trying to "pass" as Mexican in order to receive benefits.
 Chinchilla received a Bachelor of Arts from University of California Santa Cruz, a Masters in Broadcasting and Electronic Communications Arts from San Francisco State University, and a Masters of Fine Arts in English and Creative Writing from Mills College.

 Work

 Scholarly work and critical reception

 The literary collective, EpiCentroAmerica or epicentros, emerged in the 1990s as a space to give Central American American youth to explore their identity.
 It has been described as fundamental to the movement to reimagine Central American and Central American American identity in the literary arts in the early 21st century.
 An associated 2007 anthology, Desde el EpiCentro, which was edited by Chinchilla and Karina Oliva-Alvarado, has been described as critical in troubling traditional understandings of Latino identity.
+Chinchilla is able to create a conceptual theory of queerness by asking and expanding on dominant beliefs on what, who, and where is Central America.

 She has had multiple publications in various journals and anthologies, including Mujeres de Maíz, Sinister Wisdom, Americas y Latinas: A Stanford Journal of Latin American Studies, Cipactli Journal, The Lunada Literary Anthology The Wandering Song: Central American Writing in the U.S. Some of Chinchilla's research interests are Latin American/Latino Studies, Gender and sexuality, Latinx discourse and cultural production, creative writing and performance, Central American Studies, Latino/as in the media, Film production and Aesthetics, Media and Communications.

 Chinchilla has directed two short documentaries, "The Last Word" and "Made in Brazil" both of which screened at different festivals in 2006.
 When she was a graduate student at San Francisco State University, she also won the STAND award in 2006 from the Film Arts Foundation.